jeremysprofile/jeremysprofile.github.io/content/cv.md

           hidden:
             - 'Created pivot tables with automatic highlighting, graphs, and summary data output in top workbook with raw data in other workbooks.'
             - 'Read in text log files created from our various tests and output data to Excel via <a href="https://pypi.org/project/XlsxWriter/"><code>XlsxWriter</code></a>.'
-        - text: 'Automated log backup, system setup, and joint qualifications test run on all test systems'
+        - text: 'Automated log backup and system setup on all test systems'
           hidden:
             - 'The log backup was a cron job to call a service which was just glorified <code>rsync</code> and some logic to put everything into timestamped folders on a secondary server.'
             - 'The system setup and end-to-end test run were slightly fault-tolerant Bash scripts.'